 AC Filters for People with Allergies

-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or more challenging to manage symptoms.
-If your goal is to improve IAQ and limit the amount of allergens in your home, selecting the right AC filter is essential.
-Learn which air filter ratings are preferred for people with allergies and recommendations for choosing11 the right air conditioner filter.
+Many people experience allergies, and indoor air quality (IAQ) either makes it easier or more difficult to manage symptoms.
+If your goal is to improve IAQ and limit the existence of allergens in your home, installing the right AC filter is imperative.
+Learn which air filter ratings are preferred for people with allergies and guidelines for identifying the right air conditioning system filter.

 Allergens and Indoor Air Quality

-Allergens are materials that trigger allergic reactions in affected individuals.
-Prevalent indoor allergens include:
+Allergens are materials that cause allergic reactions in sensitive individuals.
+Frequent indoor allergens include:

 • Dust mites